 Back to Home Page or Contents or Egyptian Mythology or Article Index

-Amun, the hidden one, was a sun-god, supreme god of creation, lord of the sky, and king of the Egyptian world.
+Amun, the hidden one, was an egyptian god, a sun-god, supreme god of creation, lord of the sky, and king of the Egyptian world.
 He was one of eight Egyptian deities composing the ogdoad in the Hermopolitan Theological System who represented chaos.
 He is one of the four masculine deities who had heads of frogs representing their apparent self-creation.
 His consort was Amunet and together they epitomized hidden powers.
 Amun is portrayed as a pharaoh with blue skin and wearing a turban surmounted by two large plumes of feathers symbolizing dominance over both Upper and Lower Egypt.
 In addition to the major temples at Luxor, other sanctuaries honoring him were built beyond the first Nile cataract Amada, Soleb, Gebel Barkal, and Abu Simbel.

 The ram with curved horns symbolized Amun, and the Nile goose was sacred to him.
 As a deity he was regarded as hidden but spreading throughout the cosmos.
 Though Amun was depicted in anthropomorphically in temple hymns, other deities described him as "hidden of aspect, mysterious of form."
 In the New Kingdom, from 16th century BCE onward, Amun was drawn as the manifestation of the ancient sun-god of Heliopolis, which, in effect, increased his prestige and entitled him to be called the "king of the gods."
 Literally he was regarded as being the father of each pharaoh.
 At Thebes he was revered as a snake deity with inferences to immortality and endless renewal.